Cafaggi/bedu_postworks/README.md

 ```

 <p align="justify">
-As a response you will receive a jason with the username, email and tolken
+As a response you will receive a jason with the username, email and tolken.
+This tolken is required for autentication to get information of users.
 </p>

 ```